• Skip to primary navigation

 • Once the timer finishes, follow with natural pressure release.

 • Open the lid, add the tomato paste if using, and stir through.
-Optional: if you like a slightly smoother sauce, you can use an emersion blender to puree SOME of the sauce.
+Optional: If you like a slightly smoother sauce, you can use an emersion blender to puree SOME of the sauce.

 • Serving over pasta, rice, polenta or quinoa.